KentenRoth/100DaysOfCode/README.md

 I spent some time working on my photo site and getting another section put together.
 Didn't get it completely assembled and how I want, but I get a good portion of it done.
 I am not much of a design person, so it looks sketchy.
 I will knock out the rest of it tomorrow night, and hopefully, get started on the next section.
 I could not get one part working as I wanted, so I will research that on my lunch to see what the malfunction is.

 ---

+Day 16

+Tonight was just more design and building on my photo-site.
+I spend a lot of time changing colors and making small tweaks.
+I need to build everything out and get it working before making the small design tweaks.
+I will tweak something in one area then go to another area to change something.
+I cannot decide if I should jump into the more intensive section next to where I will be making the API call and doing all that fun stuff or if I should save that for last.
+I have multiple ideas of how I want the more labor intensive section to look so I am not sure what one to go with.
+So if I jump on the footer section next it could give me a little more time to figure out how I want everything to look.

+---